Huguitis/aoi.js-documentation/src/functions/Util/isMentionable.md

 | roleID   | integer | the role id to check if it's mentionable or not | true     |
 | guildID? | integer | guild id where the role is present in           | false    |

-### Please note that your bot has to be in the same guild as the role for the function to work.

 ## Example

 This will check if a role with the name `Owner` is mentionable and returns either `true` or `false`: